varnerlab/CHEME-5760-Decisions-Book/unit-1-simpledecisions/utlitymaximization.md

 The system of equations defined by Eqn. {eq}`eqn-first-order-condition-lagrange` callled the Lagrange equations, can be solved to find the critical points and, thus, the maximum or minimum value of the objective function.
 ````

+#### Karush-Kuhn-Tucker (KKT) conditions
+The [Karush-Kuhn-Tucker (KKT) conditions](https://en.wikipedia.org/wiki/Karush–Kuhn–Tucker_conditions) are necessary conditions for finding the optimal solution to an optimization problem with constraints.
+The conditions are as follows:

+* __Stationarity condition__: The gradient of the objective function at the optimal point is orthogonal to the feasible region, taking into account the constraints.
+* __Primal feasibility condition__: The optimal solution must satisfy the constraints of the optimization problem.
+* __Dual feasibility condition__: The Lagrange multipliers associated with the constraints must be non-negative.
+* __Complementary slackness condition__: The product of the Lagrange multipliers and the difference between the left-hand side and right-hand side of each constraint must be zero.

+These conditions provide a necessary condition for optimality, which means that if a solution satisfies these conditions, it may be a candidate for the optimal solution.
+However, it is not guaranteed that the optimal solution satisfies all these conditions, and additional analysis may be necessary to confirm the optimality of a candidate solution.

 ### Penalty and Barrier methods
 A penalty method transforms a constrained least squares problem into an unconstrained problem that can be solved.
 In a penalty method, a penalty is added to the loss function to encourage specific desirable properties of the solution.